 - Wearing appropriate footwear: People suffering from Diabetes should take extra care in choosing footwear as they have poor sensation in the feet and their balance tends to be weakened.
 People suffering from Diabetes should choose shoes with extra depth instep and toe box, a seamless design, soft or flexible uppers and rocker soles to reduce friction on the toes and redistribute pressure on the soles of the feet.

 - Diabetic socks: People suffering from Diabetes should choose seamless and non-binding diabetic socks that will not inhibit circulation.
 It is also important to check your socks regularly for tears and material irregularities.

 - Prescription Custom Foot Orthoses: Orthoses that are designed and tailored to suit the individual’s needs.
 It corrects foot deformities, redistributes plantar foot pressure, stabilizes the foot and ankle.
 The diabetic custom foot orthoses use materials (e.g. Plastazote) to reduce friction on the foot and prevention of foot ulcers.

 - Keeping the skin moist: Apply appropriate cream to improve the skin’s moisture and prevent skin.

 - Promote blood circulation to prevent necrosis: one of the main problems of diabetic feet is the slowing down of blood circulation, which can lead to peripheral arterial embolism.
-It is recommended that patients use Veinoplus Arterial daily – a leg arterial blood stimulator to stimulate the deep calf muscles and increase blood flow into the arteries, thus increasing the supply of oxygen and nutrients to the calves.
+It is recommended that people suffering from Diabetes use Veinoplus Arterial daily – a leg arterial blood stimulator to stimulate the deep calf muscles and increase blood flow into the arteries, thus increasing the supply of oxygen and nutrients to the calves.
 This helps the foot to recover from the ulcer caused by the arterial embolism and helps the wound to heal faster.